clavesi/ffmpeg-automated-editor/README.md

 ### **Do Not's**
 1. **Do not** place videos with wildly different base framerates and use an even different framerate- the program will essentially cut it out by accident.
-2. **Do not** put a folder into the imports folder as it will read that but cannot access those files
+2. **Do not** put a folder into the imports/ folder as it will read that but cannot access those files
 3. **Do not** open up the folders created in frames/ until the program finishes as the command prompt will deny access to that folder and break

 ### How to Use